pablorenato1/pablorenato1/README.md

 I love coding.
 The thrill of starting a new project, the satisfaction of refactoring code to make it cleaner and more efficient **AND IT STILL WORKING ??**  is a great feeling.
 Yes, it can be tough at times, but I like it. 🐸

-While my primary focus is backend coding, I also find joy in taking on frontend challenges for personal projects. 💻
+While my primary focus is backend coding, I also enjoy taking on frontend challenges for personal projects. 💻

 PS: I love frogs 🐸